Blog

 Advantages:

-TPE (Thermoplastic Elastomer) is widely regarded as an eco-friendly and non-toxic material, making it the most popular choice for yoga mats.
-It offers excellent resilience, reliable slip resistance under dry conditions, and greater durability compared to NBR mats.
+TPE (Thermoplastic Elastomer) is widely recognized as an eco-friendly and non-toxic material, making it one of the most popular choices for yoga mats.
+It provides excellent elasticity, dependable slip resistance in dry conditions, and greater durability compared to NBR mats.

 Disadvantages:

-However, TPE mats are not ideal for hot yoga or high-sweat sessions, as moisture can reduce their grip and compromise anti-slip performance.
-Prolonged exposure to sweat may also lead to material degradation.
-Additionally, they require careful maintenance and generally have a shorter lifespan than some other materials.
+However, TPE mats are not well suited for hot yoga or high-sweat workouts, as moisture can significantly reduce surface grip and compromise their anti-slip performance.
+Prolonged exposure to sweat may also accelerate material degradation.
+In addition, TPE mats require more careful maintenance and typically have a shorter lifespan compared to some alternative materials.

 So in summary, the material of TPE is better.